cdl-geneseo/geneseo-dictionary/G/Gucci.md

 # Gucci

-Bibliographies and Study Guides

-Dictionary of Geneseo English

-View All Entries

-E-H

-Bibliographies and Study Guides : Gucci

 Created by  Unknown User (amb61), last modified on Apr 15, 2019

 Adjective.
 Used to describe people who are relaxed, good, or in the state of mind of “it’s whatever.”
 “Hey how’s it going?’
 Everything's gucci.’”
 As of 2019, 96% of SUNY Geneseo students surveyed know this word.
 0% of students surveyed believed it originated from Geneseo.
 (Banaszak, G-M, 2019)